 Let’s ignore ”free lunch at their desk” for a minute.
 For anyone familiar with the Stanford Prison Experiment, during which volunteers were assigned as ”guards” or ”prisoners” in a mock prison, you can probably see how this one might go wrong.
 People are unlikely to take well to a fake “king”, especially when they get to parade around the office in full costume with special privileges.

-The seven deadly flaws of employee rewards
+The seven potential risks of bad employee rewards

 Ultimately, most employee reward ideas don’t work because it’s easy to see through them.
 “If you do this, then I’ll give you this,” is a mistake that many managers make.
 Rewards are meant to be a way to celebrate good work, not coerce people into carrying out specific tasks.